-Occasionally the opportunity may arise for a student to undertake travel away from their Training Establishment as part of their placement, for example, travel to a conference, an excursion to another placement site, or a placement related trip abroad.
+Occasionally the opportunity may arise to undertake travel away from your Training Establishment, e.g., travel to a conference, an excursion to another placement site, or a placement related trip abroad.
 In these instances, please contact APPEL as soon as possible, as APPEL's governance and insurance responsibilities require that all travel away from the Training Establishment is risk assessed by APPEL.